AndreasJe/Database-app/README.md

 Ver 0.1 = Attempt to setup with MariaDB got shut down by a retarded handling of foreign keys in PHPMyAdmin. <br>
 Ver 0.2 = Installing driver, setting up postgres + pgadmin.
 Tried lots of different PGSQL PDO scripts, but none worked <br>
 Ver 0.3 = Simple Postgres setup works for the initial Signup.
 Unfortunately it errors afterwards, since the ID doesnt auto increment.<br>
-Ver 0.4 = ID fixed with SERIAL - Moved ID to buttom of tables to sort out problems with the order, when querying - Sign up and Login works.<br>
+Ver 0.4 = ID fixed with SERIAL - Moved ID to bottom of tables to sort out problems with the order, when querying - Sign up and Login works.<br>
 Ver 0.5 = Connection and setup somewhat functional - Signup, Login, Course Overview, Enrollment and a Chapter Overview has been added.<br>
 <br>
 To Do: <br>